Comedatewithme & Psychology

 Firstly, on the activity feed you notice some people’s comments have made you favourite and you cannot help but feel the excitement rising within.
 You head to the dates-forum and yes, the date has already closed.
 Now you check on your messages and voilà, there is a message from the date’s host.
 The message is not what you had anticipated but hey, they have left you a courteous message and proof was, at least they were nice.

 There is a sinking feeling as the reversal in excitement dissipates from your body.
 You really fancied the show on offer.
 Still in a positive frame of mind, you decide this will not spoil this coming weekend.
-Taking the bull by the horns you check online for tickets and value for money is, 'surprise' this Saturday.
+If others are doing it so can I you assuredly say to yourself.
+Taking the bull firmly be the horns you check online for tickets and to your surprise Saturday night is not too expensive at all.
 You purchase the tickets and immediately advertise on the Night Out - date forum.
-If others are doing it so can I you assuredly say to yourself.

-All this is on the Monday night and by Wednesday eve; you have 20 profiles to read through.
-You announce the closure of the date by choosing a contestant and writing a small reply to all those who applied.
+All done and dusted on a Monday night and by Wednesday eve; you have 20 profiles to read through.
+You announce the closure of the date by choosing a contestant and writing a small courteous reply to all those who applied.

 Exclusive Dates on Come Date with Me.
 Com